Habitual be: Hypothesized sources

 Criticism of that hypothesis stems from the fact that there is no evidence that be has been used as a habitual marker either in the past or today in Caribbean creoles of English.
 Instead, Caribbean English uses the preverbal does to mark habitualness.
 They use be only as filler between does and the sentence's predicate.

 The hypothesis states that the geographical differences in use of be and do (be), in Northern and Southern HE respectively, accounts for the difference in use of be and does (be) in AAE and Caribbean English respectively.
-In the 17th and the 18th centuries, Northern HE speakers immigrated more to North America, and Southern HE speakers immigrated to the Caribbean Islands, both working alongside blacks.
+In the 17th and 18th centuries, Northern HE speakers immigrated more to North America, and Southern HE speakers immigrated to the Caribbean Islands, both working alongside black people.
 Although the expansion to include the differences in the dialects of HE accounts for the absence of habitual be in Caribbean English creoles, the hypothesis has its disadvantages as well.
 The first problem is the distribution of do and be again.
 In Southern HE, do is more common with be than other verbs, but in Caribbean English, does is less common with be than other verbs.
 Hibernian English marks habitualness with be, and Caribbean English rarely marks it, if at all.
 A second problem is that there is not sufficient evidence to show that Southern HE speakers did not introduce do (be) to the American colonies since there were Southern HE speakers in the colonies who worked closely with Black people.